sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/aws.md

 * Place the following script in the **User Data** text box at the bottom of the **Configure Instance Details** page

 ![Screen Shot 2021-12-28 at 1 05 07 PM](https://user-images.githubusercontent.com/13024338/147607360-5b76e122-479d-44aa-9e71-0b282cbc243a.png)

+> WARNING: If working from a fork of the reference repository, update the following variables in the script below:
+> * `DEPLOY_SOURCEGRAPH_DOCKER_FORK_CLONE_URL`: Your fork's git clone URL
+> * `DEPLOY_SOURCEGRAPH_DOCKER_FORK_REVISION`: The git revision containing your fork's customizations to the base Sourcegraph Docker Compose YAML.
+Most likely, `DEPLOY_SOURCEGRAPH_DOCKER_FORK_REVISION='release'` if you followed our branching recommendations in the [Configuration guide](./operations.md#configure)

 ```bash
 #!/usr/bin/env bash